Mining companies rush to shield indigenous communities from coronavirus

 Australia, which is among the countries most successful in fighting the spread of COVID-19, had just over 7,000 cases as of May 18 and 99 deaths.
 It does not separate out data for cases among Indigenous people, who make up 3.3% of the population.

-Because of the risk to people with underlying health issues, Australian mining giant BHP BHP.L (BHP.AX) made all employees over 65 work from home but lowered that to 50 for higher-risk employees such as Aboriginal and Torres Strait Islanders - and asked all its contractors to do the same.
+Because of the risk to people with underlying health issues, Australian mining giant BHP made all employees over 65 work from home but lowered that to 50 for higher-risk employees such as Aboriginal and Torres Strait Islanders - and asked all its contractors to do the same.

 “(We) are actively encouraging them to take the steps we are taking to support our own high-risk employees during the COVID-19 pandemic,” BHP said in a statement.

-Rival Rio Tinto (RIO.L) has adopted a similar policy and is also administering antibody blood tests and temperature checks before staff fly to remote sites to reduce the risk of anyone infecting the mainly indigenous communities near mines.
+Rival Rio Tinto has adopted a similar policy and is also administering antibody blood tests and temperature checks before staff fly to remote sites to reduce the risk of anyone infecting the mainly indigenous communities near mines.

-Australian iron ore miner Fortescue (FMG.AX) assesses its workers’ health on a case by case basis, rather than focusing on groups within its workforce, Chief Executive Elizabeth Gaines told Reuters, adding that it had distributed care packages including items such as hand sanitisers to remote communities.
+Australian iron ore miner Fortescue assesses its workers’ health on a case by case basis, rather than focusing on groups within its workforce, Chief Executive Elizabeth Gaines told Reuters, adding that it had distributed care packages including items such as hand sanitisers to remote communities.

 In the Arctic Canadian territory of Nunavut, a predominately indigenous region mostly made up of Inuit, miners slowed their operations to limit the risk of an outbreak.

-Gold miner Agnico Eagle (AEM.N), Nunavut’s largest private employer, initially sent home its First Nations employees, who make up about a fifth of its 2,500-strong workforce, before scaling back operations and halting exploration.
+Gold miner Agnico Eagle, Nunavut’s largest private employer, initially sent home its First Nations employees, who make up about a fifth of its 2,500-strong workforce, before scaling back operations and halting exploration.

 It also instituted onsite testing and screening for COVID-19, as well as teleworking for all positions at its three Nunavut sites that could be done remotely, the company’s communications director Dale Coffin said.

-In Peru, MMG Ltd (1208.HK) has given food and care packages to 6,000 families in the Apurimac region around its vast Las Bambas copper mine in the Andes to discourage them from going to town for provisions and potentially exposing the community.
+In Peru, MMG Ltd has given food and care packages to 6,000 families in the Apurimac region around its vast Las Bambas copper mine in the Andes to discourage them from going to town for provisions and potentially exposing the community.

 A spokeswoman for the Australian-based miner said there were no confirmed cases of coronavirus at Las Bambas as yet.

-There has been an outbreak, however, at Peru’s Antamina mine which is owned by BHP and commodities trading giant Glencore (GLEN.L).
+There has been an outbreak, however, at Peru’s Antamina mine which is owned by BHP and commodities trading giant Glencore.
 More than 200 cases were discovered in April during testing of staff and contractors and mining has been halted.

 Environmental, social and governance (ESG) investment analysts say they are watching mining companies closely to see how they cope with the coronavirus crisis, mindful of the potential risks to their reputations.